JERSEY BOYS TAKE THE ‘80s BEYOND

 Myrtle Beach's Sun News KICKS! compares The Wavos to The Killers, Franz Ferdinand, Interpol and Bloc Party and says about their debut CD, Wave Crazed EP, "it's really great to see a band like The Wavos continuing the New Wave tradition by combining both the classic and modern forms and crafting them into their own form of alternative power pop."
 The Fredericksburg Free Lance-Star says the CD "features seven delectably jagged tunes that are just as dance-inducing and original as the artists they [often] cover."
 About Second Wave EP1, the Free Lance-Star says “The record is loaded with synthesizers and deep harmonies … will inspire you to lace up your high-top kicks with the neon laces and hit the dance floor.”
 DishMiss NYC calls The Wavos’ music "infectious and upbeat electro-driven pop and punk … you’ll just want to dance!”

-Now it's 2021, the pandemic is easing up, the band is back on the road and they're super-excited about their just-completed EP, Five on the Floor, released on July 9th.
-Stay tuned for more!
+Since 2021, with the pandemic easing up, the band is back on the road and has been releasing new original music.
+They're super-excited about their new single, Here We Go!, and its Spanish version ¡Aquí Vamo!, released on Sept.
+21st.
+Stay tooned for more!

 Joe Bace - guitar/bass/vocal